larik-22/svelte-auction/documentation/testing.md

 3. Type in a search query `ma`
 4. Ensure two stick auctions are displayed (`Mystery Mace`, `Hitman's Stick`)

 ### T3: Bids placement
 1. Open the client in the browser (`http://localhost:5173/`)
-2. Login with first bidder credentials (`bid@bidder.com, Bidder123`)
+2. Click `Register` button
+3. Fill in the registration form with `user@test.com, Testing123` and register
+4. Open `Mystery Mace` auction as registered user
-3. Open incognito mode in the browser and open the client (`http://localhost:5173/`)
+5. Open incognito mode in the browser and open the client (`http://localhost:5173/`)
-4. Open `Mystery Mace` auction in both browsers
+6. Open `Mystery Mace` auction in both browsers
-5. Place a bid on the auction in the first browser (as a logged-in user)
+7. Place a bid on the auction in the first browser (as a logged-in user)
-6. Check if the bid is displayed in the second browser
+8. Check if the bid is displayed in the second browser
-7. Ensure the bid is not modifiable or removable by refreshing the page and checking if it stays there
+9. Ensure the bid it stays there, after refreshing the page
-8. Ensure you are unable to put bid in a second browser window (as a not logged-in user) by seeing that button is disabled
+10. Ensure you are unable to put bid in a second browser window (as a not logged-in user) by seeing that button is disabled

 ### T4: Filtering auctions
 1. Open the client in the browser (`http://localhost:5173/`)